iapyeh/GGeditor/docs/how2Readthedocs.rst

 This is a simple guideline to help the GGeditor users to set up a basic project of the RTD.
 I have no idea if this is the best practice, it just works for me.

 #.
-You got to create a Google Docs document and bind it to the “docs/index.rst” in the Github repository.
+Create a Google Docs document and bind it to the “docs/index.rst” in the Github repository.
 #.
-You got to insert markups of “toctree” table in the index.rst.
+Insert markups of “toctree” table into index.rst.
 #.
-You got to have a conf.py in the “docs” folder.
+Create "docs/conf.py" on Github
 #.
-You got to have a file named “theme_overrides.css” in the “docs/static” folder.
+Create "docs/static/theme_overrides.css” on Github

 That’s all.
 With the above 4 steps, you can go the RTD and create a project for your repository.